Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

 \subsection{Photometric magnitudes, extinction and stellar model atmospheres}

-The photometry of the objects in this study has been compiled by \citet{kamath2015} and is available online from the Vizier database (https://vizier.u-strasbg.fr/viz-bin/VizieR).
-The Vizier database was further searched to compile the error bars and upper(lower) limits if any on the photometric magnitudes.
-The photometric magnitudes were corrected for the combined effects of Galactic and LMC reddening using a mean E(B$-$V) = 0.08 \citep{keller2006}.
-From the ultraviolet to the near-infrared, we used the LMC's average extinction curve and R$_{v}$ = 3.41 as derived by \citet{gordon2003}.
-In the mid-infrared, we applied the extinction law by \citet{gao2013}. \citet{kamath2015} have derived the effective temperatures (T$_{\rm eff}$), gravities (log\,$g$) and metallicities [Fe/H] of the objects used in the study.
-For the purpose of modeling, we used the Kurucz stellar atmosphere models closest to these parameters from http://kurucz.harvard.edu/grids.html.
+The photometric magnitudes were corrected for the combined effects of Galactic and LMC reddening using a mean $E(B-V)$ = 0.08 \citep{keller2006}.
+From the ultraviolet to the near-infrared, we used the LMC's average extinction curve and {$R_\mathrm{V}$ = 3.41} as derived by \citet{gordon2003}.
+In the mid-infrared, we applied the extinction law by \citet{gao2013}.
+The DUSTY code requires the spectral shape of the source illuminating the dusty shell. \citet{kamath2015} have derived the effective temperatures ($T_{\mathrm eff}$), gravities (log\,$g$) and metallicities $[Fe/H]$ of the objects used in the study.
+Hence, for the purpose of modeling, we used the Kurucz stellar atmosphere models closest to these parameters from http://kurucz.harvard.edu/grids.html.